 Add the SPF record to your DNS zone (root domain).

-If your root domain already has an SPF record, Okta strongly recommends that you update it as described below to help prevent spoofers from sending mail that appears to have been sent from your domain.
+If your root domain already has an SPF record, the following update can prevent spoofers from sending mail that mimics your domain.

-For example, if you only send mail from Microsoft Office 365, your SPF record will have an include-statement like this:
+For example, if you only send mail from Microsoft Office 365, your SPF record has an include-statement like this:

 example.com TXT v=spf1 include:spf.protection.outlook.com -all